 Suppose your children are grown, stable and responsible so you think it is ok to leave them your estate outright.
 Suppose further that at some point one of these children die, leaving your money to their spouse.
 You may be okay with this but you may also disinherit your grandchildren.
 We already covered divorce but it bears repeating.
 You do not know when or if a divorce will occur in your family and you have seen marriages fail that you never thought would fail and marriages survive that you were sure would fail.
 We all have.
 A trust ensures that your assets do not wind up in the wrong hands.
 If a child dies, their share either goes to their heirs or to another sibling – keeping it in your bloodline.

 Clearly there must be some downside to using trust right?
 Yes there are, here are a few:

 For more information, contact David Disraeli, President of The Personal CFO, Inc. at 512-464-1110.
+Or book at call here.
 David Disraeli is not an attorney and cannot render legal advice.